kubernetes/ingress-nginx/controllers/nginx-third-party/README.md

 Please follow [test.sh](https://github.com/bprashanth/Ingress/blob/master/examples/sni/nginx/test.sh) as a guide on how to generate secrets containing SSL certificates.
 The name of the secret can be different than the name of the certificate.

-## Optimizing TLS Time To First Byte (TTTFB)
+#### Optimizing TLS Time To First Byte (TTTFB)

-NGINX provides the configuration option (`ssl_buffer_size)[http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_buffer_size] to allow the optimization of the TLS record size.
-This improves the (Time To First Byte)[https://www.igvita.com/2013/12/16/optimizing-nginx-tls-time-to-first-byte/] (TTTFB).
-The default value in the Ingress controller it is `4k` (nginx default is `16k`);
+NGINX provides the configuration option [ssl_buffer_size](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_buffer_size) to allow the optimization of the TLS record size.
+This improves the [Time To First Byte](https://www.igvita.com/2013/12/16/optimizing-nginx-tls-time-to-first-byte/) (TTTFB).
+The default value in the Ingress controller is `4k` (nginx default is `16k`);

 ## Examples:

 First we need to deploy some application to publish.
-To keep this simple we will use the [echoheaders app]() that just returns information about the http request as output
+To keep this simple we will use the [echoheaders app](https://github.com/kubernetes/contrib/blob/master/ingress/echoheaders/echo-app.yaml) that just returns information about the http request as output
 ```
 kubectl run echoheaders --image=gcr.io/google_containers/echoserver:1.1 --replicas=1 --port=8080
 ```

 Now we expose the same application in two different services (so we can create different Ingress rules)
 ```
 kubectl expose rc echoheaders --port=80 --target-port=8080 --name=echoheaders-x
 kubectl expose rc echoheaders --port=80 --target-port=8080 --name=echoheaders-y
 ```